Our Approach

 Nothing is rushed here.
 Feeling safe is not a checkpoint before things begin.
 It is the foundation every other phase depends on.

-This phase is about establishing trust, understanding you, and noticing what safety, access and connection look like for you specifically.
+This phase is about establishing trust, understanding you, and noticing what safety, access, participation, support needs and connection look like for you specifically.
 At a pace your nervous system can tolerate.

 • Getting to know you and your nervous system

-• Understanding what safety, connection, and participation look like for you specifically
+• Understanding what safety, connection, participation and capacity look like for you specifically

 • Naming what you need, what you want, and what is getting in the way - in your own language